Anti-reflective coating for eyeglasses

 While the lens racks are rotating in the coating chamber, a power source within the machine focuses a beam of electrons onto a small crucible that contains a series of metal oxides in separate compartments.

 Each AR coating manufacturer has its own proprietary formula, but generally all anti-reflective coatings consist of multiple microscopic layers of metallic oxides of alternating high and low index of refraction.
+Since each layer affects different wavelengths of light, the more layers there are, the more reflections that are neutralized.
+Some high-quality AR coatings have up to seven layers.

 Depending on the AR coating formula, most lenses with anti-reflective coating have a very faint residual color, usually green or blue, that is characteristic of that particular brand of coating.